-- 1. Select the [CONFIG] option from the main menu, and choose mA. - 2.
+- 1. Select the lower display from the Main Menu, and choose mA. - 2.
 Use the 25% key to cycle between 4 mA and 20 mA in 25 % intervals.

 4.2 Using the Automatic Output Functions

 There are two automatic output functions, step and ramp.
 The selected function can be turned on and off using the Output Home Menu.
 The Automatic Output Function parameters can be set in the Auto Function Menu.